liux4189/liux4189.github.io/_pages/about.md

 About me
 ======
-* Dr. Ruofeng Liu is an incoming assistant professor at Michigan State University.
+* Dr. Ruofeng Liu is an assistant professor at Michigan State University.
 I was a research scientist at Bosch Research from 2022 to 2024.
 I graduated with a Ph.D. degree in Computer Science at the [University of Minnesota](https://twin-cities.umn.edu/), advised by Dr. [Tian He](https://www-users.cs.umn.edu/~tianhe/).

 Research Interests
 ======